eriksank/blog/software-engineering/mobile-first.md

 An average team, however, will mess up big time.

+It is actually a good way to assess the level of your team.
+Do they experience big trouble when trying to add a mobile app to an existing website?
+If yes, then you know that they are mediocre.

 ## The term "MVC" means something else

 By the way, what exactly did Trygve Reenskaug mean by "Models-Views-Controllers" in his 1978 publication by the same name?